tododo/ferrit/README.md

 #### PUT /crawlers/{crawlerId}

-Updates an existing crawler configuration, the request entity should be a JSON crawl configuration.
+Updates an existing crawler configuration.

 #### DELETE /crawlers/{crawlerId}

 Deletes an existing crawler configuration.
-Fetches and job history associated with the crawler will be removed automatically by Cassandra after the time to live has expired (set in application.conf).
+Fetches and job history associated with the crawler will be removed automatically after the time-to-live has expired (set in application.conf).

 #### POST /crawl-config-test